PhilT/machines/README.markdown

 Status
 ---------------------------------------

-This is the second major version.
-The first was more of a proof of concept and it worked.
-This version is much more flexible and extendable.
-Better documentation and easier (I hope) to get started.
 It is currently under development but we are very close to rolling out a beta.

 Goals
 ---------------------------------------

 * To make a simple, transparent build tool
-* Get going quickly with the standard defaults
+* Get going quickly with the defaults
   * Ubuntu x64 11.04 (when released)
   * Nginx 8
   * RVM (latest)